eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ### Multi-index: Code and Scope

-When you define and use a multi-index table, you must define the following two parameters:

-- the code and
-- the scope.

-#### The code

-The code is the account that owns the smart contract.
-This account is responsible for paying the RAM storage costs associated with the multi-index table.
-When defining a table, you must specify the code account as the first argument of the multi_index constructor.

-#### The scope

-The scope is a secondary identifier that is used to group related data within the multi-index table.
-When defining a table, you must specify the scope as the second argument of the multi_index constructor.
-To group all related data within the same contract, the scope is often set as the contract account itself.
+This is how you define a reference within the table with name `userdata`:

 ```cpp
 user_data_table users(get_self(), get_self().value);
 ```

+The fist parameter is the `code` parameter, and the second one is the `scope`.

+- The `code` is the account that owns the smart contract.
+This account is responsible for paying the RAM storage costs associated with the multi-index table.

+- The `scope` is used to group related data within the multi-index table.
+To group all related data within the same contract, the scope is often set as the contract account itself.

-In the code above, the first parameter, the `code`, is initialized with the `get_self()`, witch returns the contract account owner.
-The second parameter, the `scope`, is initialized with the `get_self().value`, which returns the same account value as the contract owner.
+In the code above, the `code`, is initialized with the `get_self()`, witch returns the contract account owner.
+The `scope`, is initialized with the `get_self().value`, which returns the same contract owner account's value.
+Note that these two parameters allow you to access different table `instances` of the same table `type`.
+For example, for the same `code` parameter you can access different tables of the same type by using different values for the second parameter `scope`.
+All these tables belong to the account set for the same `code` parameter.

-Important to note is that the code above creates a `users` object which is a reference of the `userdata` table, which is an address of the RAM storage space where the table rows/objects are saved for the `code` and `scope` defined.
+Another way to see it is that the `users` object is a reference within the table with name `userdata` (which is of type `user_data_table`).
+This reference is an address within the RAM storage space, allocated for this table, where the table rows are saved for the `code` and `scope` defined (the `get_self()` and `get_self().value`).
+The number of tables within the `userdata` table is equal to the number of (`code`, `scope`) pairs used to instantiate table references.

 ### Multi-index: Find in Table